pierdell/pyviz3d/Readme.md

-# PC_VIZ: A lightweight point cloud in python
+# PC_VIZ: A lightweight point cloud visualization library in python

+> This is mostly a research/debug tool